 Days Required for Vermicomposting as Influenced by Different Substrates

-Vermicompost prepared from farm yard manure was matured significantly earlier i.e. in 50 days followed by button mushroom spent compost vermicompost in 53 days and tree litter in 58 days (Table 1) However, vermicompost prepared from coconut coir, wheat straw, soybean straw and sugarcane trash was matured late i.e. at 160 days, 95 days, 85 days and 90 days respectively. early decomposing may be due to it’s higher content of easily decomposable starch, cellulose and hemicellulose and less content of lignin compounds in FYM.
+Vermicompost prepared from farm yard manure was matured significantly earlier i.e. in 50 days followed by button mushroom spent compost vermicompost in 53 days and tree litter in 58 days (Table 1) However, vermicompost prepared from coconut coir, wheat straw, soybean straw and sugarcane trash were matured late i.e. at 160 days, 95 days, 85 days and 90 days respectively. early decomposing may be due to its higher content of easily decomposable starch, cellulose and hemicellulose and less content of lignin compounds in FYM.
 Coconut coir, wheat straw and sugarcane trash took longer period for vermicomposting might be due to higher lignin content which are not easily degradable by earthworms.
 Similar results were also noticed by Suthar (2009) and Borang et al. (2016).

 Table 1 Composition of vermicompost as influenced by different substrates